Polish anti-religious campaign: Policy of isolation

-The Polish government made many concessions to the Church that antagonized Moscow; on the other hand, the campaign against the Church weakened their public support and made them dependent on the USSR.
-An important concession was the retention of religious instruction in schools, which was upheld from as early as 1945; at the same time, the state attempted to limit and eliminate such instruction through other means.
+The Polish government made many concessions to the Church that antagonized Moscow; nevertheless, the campaign against the Church weakened the government's public support and made it dependent on the USSR.
+An important concession was the retention of religious instruction in schools, which was upheld as early as 1945; at the same time, the state attempted to limit and eliminate such instruction by other means.

-Bierut, as part of a faction of the Polish Workers' Party (the Communist party in Poland) that favoured emulating the Soviet Union (Władysław Gomułka wanted to create a uniquely Polish system), took control in 1948 and attempted to turn Poland into a Stalinist state, wherein religion was actively discouraged in favour of Communism.
-This occurred during a general period of increasing control and repression in the Eastern bloc countries.
-The regime sought to eliminate the presence of Catholicism and religion from the culture, and to this effect it pursued a policy of isolation from the Vatican, creation of public opinion antagonistic to the Church, and provoking antagonisms within the Church itself by replacing religious leaders with others who worked with the regime.
+Politician Bolesław Bierut belonged to a faction of the Polish Workers' Party (the Communist Party in Poland) that favored emulating the Soviet Union.
+(Politician Władysław Gomułka wanted to create a uniquely Polish system.)
+Bierut took control of the country in 1948 and attempted to turn Poland into a Stalinist state, wherein religion was actively discouraged in favor of communism.
+This attempt occurred during a period of generally increasing control and repression in Eastern Bloc countries.
+The regime sought to eliminate Catholicism and religion from the culture; to this end, the regime used several means: pursuing a policy of isolation from the Vatican, creating public opinion antagonistic to the Church, and provoking antagonisms within the Church itself by replacing religious leaders with regime collaborators.
 Marriage was secularized in 1945, and civil records were removed from the clergy's jurisdiction in 1949.

-Polish society was prepared for the persecutions post-1945 due to its long history prior to the Bolshevik revolution of operation under the rule of regimes that were hostile to it.
+Polish society was prepared for the persecutions after 1945 because of its long history before the Bolshevik revolution of operating under regimes hostile to the country.
 Underground universities taught uncensored history and ethics lessons, and many people openly attended church.
-A letter by the primate of Poland on elections, instructing Catholics not to support parties that were opposed to Catholic teaching, was suppressed in 1946.
+A letter by the Primate of Poland on elections, instructing Catholics not to support parties that opposed Catholic teaching, was suppressed in 1946.